 Dana Crum won a 4-week residency at the Vermont Studio Center as well as an artist’s grant that will help pay the residency’s cost.
 Located in Johnson, Vermont, VSC – to quote the organization’s website – “is the largest international artists' and writers' Residency Program in the United States, hosting 50 visual artists and writers each month from across the country and around the world.”
 During their stay, artists and writers create in studios in a historic 30-building campus that borders the Gihon River and lies in the heart of the northern Green Mountains.

 _April is National Poetry Month.
-To commemorate the occasion, “30 Poets.30 Days.” will — every day this month — release a video of a poet performing an original poem.
-On April 3, 2012, Dana Crum was featured; he read a piece titled “Coupling.”
+To commemorate the occasion, “30 Poets.30 Days.” released — every day of April 2012 — a video of a poet performing an original poem.
+On April 3, Dana Crum was featured; he read a piece titled “Coupling.”
 You can view Crum’s video on the site itself or on Vimeo.

-“30 Poets.30 Days.” is the brainchild of filmmaker and photographer David Flores.
+“30 Poets.30 Days.” is the brainchild of videographer and photographer David Flores.

 _Crum Reads His Poem “The Gods Of Darfur”

 _Crum Reads at Cave Canem in 2011

 Dana Crum, Lisa McKenzie and Tyrone Williams will read